mohitpai/journey-optimizer.en/help/using/offers/offer-library/create-ranking-strategies.md

 >[!CAUTION]
 >
 >To create, edit, or delete AI models, you must have the **Manage Ranking Strategies** permission.
 [Learn more](../../administration/high-low-permissions.md#manage-ranking-strategies)
->
->The use of AI models is currently available in early access to select users only.

-Once an AI model has been created, assign it to a placement in a decision.
-Learn more in [Configure offers selection in decisions](../offer-activities/configure-offer-selection.md).

 ## Create an AI model {#create-ranking-strategy}

-To create an AI model as a ranking strategy, follow the steps below:
+To create an AI model, follow the steps below:

 1. In the **[!UICONTROL Components]** menu, access the **[!UICONTROL Ranking]** tab, then select **[!UICONTROL AI models]**.